-- Evolving service system results in general practitioners being unclear about available services and the pathways to access these services. - Limited promotion and support of low intensity services to general practice to support complementary use with other primary health interventions. - Limited use and accessibility of evidence based electronic (digital) mental health services. - System navigation is difficult for general practitioners and people. - Timely access to services for people seeking mental health support. - Increasing demand for all mental health services.
+- Evolving service system results in general practitioners (GPs) being unclear about available services and the pathways to access these services. - Limited promotion and support of low intensity services to GP to support complementary use with other primary health interventions. - Limited use and accessibility of evidence based electronic (digital) mental health services. - System navigation is difficult for GPs and patients. - Timely access to services for people seeking mental health support is crucial. - There is increasing demand for all mental health services.